$59 – $89

 When the neurons are firing out of control, it presents as anxiety.

-Supplements like CBD help by activating the ECS —which reverse the effects of anxiety and promote a more relaxed mental state.
+Supplements like CBD help by activating the ECS —which reverses the effects of anxiety and promotes a more relaxed mental state.

 The benefits of CBD oil for anxiety in dogs include: